James Kenelm Clarke

 James Kenelm Clarke (5 February 1941 - 29 July 2020) was an English film director and composer of film, television and library music.

 Early life and education

-Clarke was born in Great Rissington, Gloucestershire, the son of musician and author Cyril Clarke and the artist Eularia Clarke.
+James Kenelm Clarke was born in Great Rissington, Gloucestershire, the son of musician and author Cyril Clarke and the artist Eularia Clarke on 5 February 1941.
 With Harley Usill, Cyril Clarke established Argo Records in 1951.
 James Clarke was educated at Leighton Park School in Reading and from 1959 travelled to Paris, where he studied music with René Leibowitz.

 Film and television

 At the age of 18 he wrote the music for Michael Darlow's film All These People and then many scores for Anglia Television's plays (under George More O'Ferrall) and then at the suggestion of Sir John Woolf joined Anglia Television full-time in 1961 as a researcher on Anglia's local programme About Anglia.
 In 1967, he joined BBC Television in London as a producer on the award-winning programme Man Alive, edited by Desmond Wilcox.
 Clarke produced film segments for reporters Esther Rantzen, John Pitman, Joan Bakewell and James Astor.
 He also contributed films - and the title theme music - to Braden's Week and worked with the That's Life! team.